selaias/meteor-accounts-entry-flowrouter/README.md

 ## Provided routes

-You will get routes and the necessary templates for:
+You will get a group of routes with a prefix `/accounts` and the necessary templates for:

 ```
-/sign-in
+/accounts/sign-in
-/sign-out
+/accounts/sign-out
-/sign-up
+/accounts/sign-up
-/forgot-password
+/accounts/forgot-password
-/verification-pending
+/accounts/verification-pending
 ```